cosmos/cosmos-sdk/docs/spec/governance/state.md

 }
 ```

-Procedures are stored in a global `GlobalParams` KVStore.
+Parameters are stored in a global `GlobalParams` KVStore.

 Additionally, we introduce some basic types: